 The cut of one’s jib

 Choosing clothes for the air, avoid drawing in the form of small cells and stripes, such a pattern will ruffle in the wind.
 It is also best to avoid clothing in the background color on which you will sit.
-If you put on a white shirt and sit on the background of a white wall, they will merge, and you will get a comic effect of the head without a body.
+If you put on a white shirt and sit on a white wall’s background, they will merge, and you will get a comic effect of the head without a body.

 The webcam tends to emphasize skin imperfections, even the smallest ones.
 If you want to achieve a better effect (this is mainly for girls), it makes sense to make a more dense, corrective makeup.
 And do not sit back or side to the unshadowed window – from this perspective, there will be a dark face on the screen.